dylanebert/nbc/README.md

 ## Notes

-The dataset will take a while to load for each new subsampling/dynamic_only argument configuration.
+- The dataset will take a while to load for each new subsampling/dynamic_only argument configuration.
 However, temporary files will be stored in tmp/ to allow faster loading.
+- Examples using the image data currently aren't available.
+However, image data follows the format {session_name}/{step_number}.png, and corresponds one-to-one to the spatial data.